therealwestninja/weld-companion/weld-companion-README.md

 - Your **AI key** goes only to the provider you pick; your **GitHub token** only to `api.github.com`.
 Neither is ever logged.
 - **Your Perchance login is never handled by this script** — directory loading, rename, and delete drive Perchance's *own* controls, which carry their own credentials.
 - Pull is read-only and anonymous (public raw files, no cookies).
-- **Skybridge** — to Weld generators that import `weld-skybridge-plugin`, the Companion offers consent-gated capabilities (durable storage, your own streaming AI model, a cross-tab message bus, web fetch, web search, and model-info), each asked once per generator and remembered.
+- **Skybridge** — to Weld generators that import `weld-skybridge-plugin`, the Companion offers consent-gated capabilities (durable storage, your own streaming AI model **— cloud or local**, a cross-tab message bus, web fetch, web search, and model-info), each asked once per generator and remembered.
+So a generator can run on your **free local model** with no key.
 See [README.md](README.md) for details.
 - Every feature is feature-detected and fail-soft, so it never breaks the host page; Focus mode hides *your own* clutter and is not an ad blocker.

 ---